puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ## Ansible Docs:
 - Have a look at the EXAMPLE section in the module documentation
 - Very interesting tips:
 https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html

 <!-- .slide: class="master-content" > -->

 ***
 ## Infrastructure:
-- install ansible from package manager, not pip (because of virtenv)
+- Install ansible from package manager, not pip (because of virtenv)
-- keep your ansible-stuff in a git repository
+- Keep your ansible-stuff in a git repository
-- Use ssh connection to clients, use ssh-keys
+- Use SSH connection to clients, use SSH keys
-- Connect as user ansible, use sudo for privilege escalation
+- Connect as user `ansible`, use sudo for privilege escalation

 <!-- .slide: class="master-content" > -->